raaftech/elasticsearch/README.md

 Enable or disable cross-origin resource sharing, i.e. whether a client on another origin can execute requests against Elasticsearch.
 For more details, see the rather excellent Wikipedia page on [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

+### ES_INDEX_AUTO_CREATE

+Default: `true`

+By default, POST'ing a document to a non-existent index automatically creates the index if it has not been created before.
+Automatic index creation can be disabled by setting this environment variable to `false`.
+In such a case, the index needs to be created explicitly before POST'ing documents to it.

 ### ENV ES_INDEX_STORE_TYPE

 Default: `fs`